FlareXes/iThACK-PassMag-Archive/README.md

 - Import And Export Passwords Into CSV

-- Auto Clipboard Password Copier *(Option 10)*
+- Auto Clipboard Password Copier *(Option 10 Only For Windows 🤔️)*.

-- Configuration Checkup After Installation *(Under Dev.)*

-- Check Is Your Passwords Are Shown In Data Breaches And On Dark Web
+- Check If, Your Passwords Were Shown In Any Data Breaches And On Dark Web

-- Passwords Are Never Exposed To Variable For Long Time.
-Accomplished By Only Using Variables In Block Scope (No Memory Leak.
-This Measure Has Taken For Binary Exploitition Pentesters)